 Racial equity is a strong theme throughout Biden’s higher education proposals, including reducing disparities in funding for HBCUs and MSIs.
 Under a Biden administration, states and federal agencies will likely be required to publish reports of their allocation of federal funding to colleges and universities.
 When inequities exist, federal agencies and states will be required to publish a rationale and show improvements in eliminating disparities year over year.33

 The Biden plan for higher education would represent perhaps the most significant federal focus on higher education in years and relies heavily on state participation, with states being asked to take on a sizable portion of the tuition at public universities and community colleges.
-Beyond this expense, making college free at public universities for about three-fourths of all families could have several second-order effects.35 Increasing enrollment at public universities could require additional faculty, new dorms, or more robust technical infrastructure.
-On the other hand, the availability of free public college could reduce enrollment at some private colleges, potentially impacting their finances.
+Beyond this expense, making college free at public universities for about three-fourths of all families could have several second-order effects.35 Increasing enrolment at public universities could require additional staff, new dorms, or more robust technical infrastructure.
+On the other hand, the availability of free public college could reduce enrolment at some private colleges, potentially impacting their finances.

-Biden’s higher education plan includes a larger role for states in coordinating innovation and job-training efforts across the ecosystem of universities, employers, and other stakeholders.
+Biden’s higher education plan includes a larger role for states in coordinating innovation and job-training efforts across the ecosystem of universities, employers and other stakeholders.
 States may be asked to scale up their coordination efforts.
 Further, the proposed boosts in funding for higher education may increase pressure to deliver market-driven skills.
-As the half-life of skills grows shorter, companies are increasingly looking for individuals with skills rather than degrees, and states may be in a position to influence the shift toward solutions such as stackable credentials, where individuals obtain microcredentials as needed, potentially combining them over the course of many years into a degree.
+As the half-life of skills grows shorter, companies are increasingly looking for individuals with skills rather than degrees and states may be in a position to influence the shift towards solutions such as stackable credentials, where individuals obtain microcredentials as needed, potentially combining them over the course of many years into a degree.
 This could provide individuals with a pathway to a better job in the short term and better career opportunities in the long term.
 Biden’s intent to integrate higher education, including community colleges, with the skills needs of companies could accelerate this trend.

 Finally, states and state institutions could see expanded reporting requirements relating to disparities in funding for HBCUs and MSIs, including increased commitment to federal research funding to these institutions.

 Noting that the COVID-19 pandemic has had troubling effects on disadvantaged populations, Biden supports many enhancements to social care.
-He plans to increase Supplemental Nutrition Assistance Program (SNAP) benefits by 15% and provide an extra US$100 per month to low-income families for nutritional support, and he supports the FEMA Empowering Essential Deliveries Act, through which the federal government will pay restaurants to prepare meals for the hungry without requiring matching contributions by states.37 In addition, Biden has proposed enhancements to the National Parent Helpline and increased funding for vulnerable children and at-risk youth, including programs that prevent and respond to child abuse and neglect.38 A Biden administration might move to curtail state work requirements for able-bodied adults without dependents.39
+He plans to increase Supplemental Nutrition Assistance Program (SNAP) benefits by 15% and provide an extra US$100 per month to low-income families for nutritional support and he supports the FEMA Empowering Essential Deliveries Act, through which the federal government will pay restaurants to prepare meals for the hungry without requiring matching contributions by states.37 In addition, Biden has proposed enhancements to the National Parent Helpline and increased funding for vulnerable children and at-risk youth, including programmes that prevent and respond to child abuse and neglect.38 A Biden administration might move to curtail state work requirements for able-bodied adults without dependents.39

 Biden has made a large commitment to expanding care for the elderly and disabled through LTSS enhancements.
 In particular, he has proposed greater Medicaid coverage for home- and community-based services, as well as tax credits for informal caregivers.40 (For more details, please refer to the section on health care.)

-Overall, Biden's human service proposals are oriented towards the elderly, the economically disadvantaged, the disabled, and children—in short, vulnerable populations.
+Overall, Biden's human service proposals are oriented towards the elderly, the economically disadvantaged, the disabled and children—in short, vulnerable populations.
 States will be instrumental in delivering these services.

 Biden has proposed investing US$640 billion over the next 10 years in housing, a significant federal commitment.
-He aims to rebuild low- and middle-class communities so that these neighborhoods have homes that are affordable and safe while providing access to good schools and jobs.
+He aims to rebuild low- and middle-class communities so that these neighbourhoods have homes that are affordable and safe while providing access to good schools and jobs.
 Biden’s plan includes:

 Increasing supply of affordable housing: Biden proposes creating a US$100 billion affordable housing fund to build new homes as well as upgrade existing ones.
 He also plans to expand the Low-Income Housing Tax Credit, which provides tax incentives to developers to build affordable housing units.43

 Ending discriminatory housing policies: As with other sectors, equity is also a big theme in Biden’s housing proposals.
-His plans include investing US$300 million in local housing policy grants to incentivize communities to eliminate exclusionary zoning policies, expanding the Community Reinvestment Act to ensure fintech and nonbanking lenders provide equitable access to capital in all communities, as well as a number of other actions to protect consumers against discrimination.44
+His plans include investing US$300 million in local housing policy grants to incentivise communities to eliminate exclusionary zoning policies, expanding the Community Reinvestment Act to ensure fintech and nonbanking lenders provide equitable access to capital in all communities, as well as a number of other actions to protect consumers against discrimination.44

 Biden also wants to make federal infrastructure funding contingent on more equitable regulation and enforcement of housing fair practices, which would act to end discrimination against renters who receive federal housing benefits.45